-Recommendations and Mitigation Measures : Negative impacts are expected on land use, countryside and biodiversity objectives.
-Policy requirements should en sure that any negative impact on these is minimised, by requesting sufficient mitigation. sufficient mitigation.
+Recommendations a Recommendations and Mitigation Measures : Negative impacts are e Negative impacts are expected on land use, countryside and biodiversity objectives.
+Policy requirements should en sure that any negative impact on these is minimised, by requesting sufficient mitigation.
 Preferred A Option:

-7.20.
+7.22.
 In sustainability terms, site option A "Land to the north of A2300" performs more positively against the objectives than option B, particularly related to transport.
 Site Selection Paper 4: Employment details the thorough site selection process, which includes non-sustainability considerations, that has taken place to determine the preferred option for allocation within the DPD.